 If you think that limiting the movement of Ghanaian doctors is justified by the fact that Ghana doesn't have enough doctors, ask yourself: Does Ghana have enough entrepreneurs?
 Does it have enough engineers?
 Does it have enough wise politicians?
 The answer is 'no' across the board, so the logical conclusion of this sort of thinking is that we will somehow develop Ghana if we stand at the airport and prevent all Ghanaians with any kind of skill from leaving, preventing them from accessing the very high-paying jobs to which most of us living in rich countries have access by birthright alone.
 That is ethically problematic at a minimum, as well as ineffective -- trapping entrepreneurs in Ghana would not produce an efflorescence of investment.

-In another paper I try to document, as rigorously I can with rough data, how some of the assumptions exemplified by the press pieces have little empirical support.
+I try to document, as rigorously I can with rough data, how some of the assumptions exemplified by the press pieces have little empirical support.